jeffThompson/ChanceAndRandomness-OLD/Week03-RandomChoices.md

 Some possibilities, to get your brain going:

 - A set of rules defining patterns of marks; roll the dice, make a mark, and repeat until the canvas is filled
-- Flip a coin to choose which way to walk, gather materials along the way and photograph them
+- Flip a coin to choose which way to walk, gather materials along the way and photograph them (inspired by Braco Dimitrijevic's [*Casual Passer-By* series](https://www.tate.org.uk/art/artworks/dimitrijevic-casual-passer-by-i-met-at-1-43-pm-venice-1976-t12557))
 - Use dice and a rule-set to determine how to point a camera and the edits you make from the resulting video
 - Inspired by Jackson Mac Low's [*Stein 100: A Feather Likeness of the Justice Chair*](https://poets.org/poem/stein-100-feather-likeness-justice-chair), create your own generating device (dice, etc) to pick from a word list and create poems from existing texts the you perform for us